How to Remove White Background in Photoshop (5 Fast Ways)

 Step 4.
 Setting Opacity

-If the opacity is not set to 100% already, fix it to at most by yourself, or else the white background will not be eradicated.
+If the opacity is not set to 100% already, fix it to at most by yourself, or the white background will not be eradicated.

 Setting Opacity